kciurleo/AGN/README.md

 `check_for_data.py` checks a given directory for downloaded Chandra data, for a file with Chandra obsids.

+`get_upper_limits.py` queries eROSITA for the upper limits associated with a given position, for a file containing RA/dec.

 `useful_functions.py` contains functions used across the repository.

 `bpt.py` makes BPT diagrams of the CSC2.1 targets, along with Seyfert candidates.